omeka/classic-enduser/docs/Content/Shortcodes.md

 **Shortcodes will not work with smart/curly quotes** (“ and ”).
 When in doubt, replace double quotes with single quotes.

-When using shortcodes on a Simple Page, do not use the HTML editor.
-Put the shortcode in the basic text field:
+When using shortcodes on a Simple Page, you can put the shortcode in the basic text field:

 ![A Simple Page text field with lorem ipsum and a featured carousel shortcode](../doc_files/shortcodeSimplePage.png "A Simple Page text field with lorem ipsum and a featured carousel shortcode")